-When comparing the body mass index by race in Table 6, below, 15.5 percent of whites and 20.2 percent of American Indians were between the 85th percentile and 94th percentiles, or were overweight.
-The data also indicate that 14.2 percent of whites and
+When comparing the body mass index by race in Table 6, below, 15.2 percent of whites and 18.4 percent of American Indians were overweight (between the 85th percentile and 94th percentiles).
+The data also indicate that 13.7 percent of whites and

-28.9 percent of American Indians were above the 95th percentile, or were obese.
-This is a 3.2 percent increase for American Indian students when compared to the obese percentages from the 2014-2015 school year.
+29.3 percent of American Indians were obese (above the 95th percentile).
+This is a 3.5 percent increase for American Indian students when compared to the obese percentages from the 2015-2016 school year.